 The family’s reaction is more resignation than devastation.
 It is a time when many children die; they must be grateful that their two daughters are still living.
 The eldest daughter Susanna, played by Helen Monks, asks her father if he believes, as they do, in an afterlife in which they will meet Hamnet again, but he cannot.
 The programme ends with Shakespeare and Anne seated at home.
 Earlier episodes end with the two of them contemplating recent events with ironic humour.
 In this episode, they are silent, while we hear Mitchell’s voice reciting the words from King John.
 The end titles then remind us that Hamnet was a real person, giving us his dates – February 1585 to August 1596.
 Time collapses, and every viewer understands the Shakespeares’ pain.

 Deaths are rarities in comedies.
-The obvious precedent is in Elton’s Blackadder IV, set in the First World War, where the leading players go over the top in the final episode, facing certain slaughter.
+The obvious precedent is in Elton’s Blackadder Goes Forth, set in the First World War, where the leading players go over the top in the final episode, facing certain slaughter.
 Other TV comedy deaths have come about through the death of an actor – Nicholas Colasanto, who played Coach in Cheers, died towards the end of series three, his absence through ill-health and then his passing being written into the scripts.
 Death features in black comedies and sketch shows, of course, but death as an unforced element in a comedy series does seem exceptional.

 So what is comedy, and how can anyone die in it?
-Of course, the purpose of comedy is to amuse and to generate laughter, but what lies at the root of it?
+Of course, comedy sets out to amuse and to generate laughter, but what lies at the root of it?
 Aristotle, in Poetics, saw comedy as it contrasted with the higher dramatic form, tragedy: “Comedy aims at representing men as worse, Tragedy as better than in actual life”.
-Comedy, for Aristotle, was something chiefly concerned with the affairs of “characters of a lower type, not, however, in the full sense of the word bad, the Ludicrous being merely a subdivision of the ugly.
+Comedy, for Aristotle, was something chiefly concerned with the affairs of “characters of a lower type, not, however, in the full sense of the word bad, the ludicrous being merely a subdivision of the ugly.
 It consists in some defect or ugliness which is not painful or destructive”.
 It was good, because it brought about pleasure.
 George Meredith, in an once-famous essay on comedy, argues that comedy concerns a social group, whereas tragedy is concerned with the fate of the individual, and that comedy is a mark of civilisation: